fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 6 (Feb 22--26)
 - Sara Maza, _Thinking about History_, Ch.
 3: The History of What?, 83--117.

+## Week 7 (March 1--5)
 - Sara Maza, _Thinking about History_, Ch.
 4: How is History Produced?, 118--156.

-## Week 7 (March 1--5)
 - Sara Maza, _Thinking about History_, Ch.
 5: Causes or Meanings?, 157--198.

+## Week 8 (Mar 8--12):
 - Sara Maza, _Thinking about History_, Ch, 6: Facts or Fictions?, 199--238.

-## Week 8 (Mar 8--12):

 ## Week 9: Mar 15--19: Spring Break!
 Enjoy the break!
+And start reading _Seven Cheap Things_ to make life easier over the next month!
+See Week 11 for a brief introduction.